 Multi-VM Restore 🆕

-Multi-VM Restore is a new feature in Catalogic DPX 4.11, allowing you to restore multiple virtual machines from a VMware environment in a single restore job.
+Multi-VM Restore is a new feature in Catalogic DPX 4.11, allowing you to orchestrate the restore process of multiple virtual machines from the VMware environment in a single restore job.
 You can select virtual machines backed up in different VMware backup jobs, choose the order in which the VMs will be restored and restore them to a new data store.

 The virtual machines are restored in the instant virtualization mode, allowing quick access to the restored data.
 The VMs can then be fully restored, using the Rapid Return to Production (RRP) feature.